DD2480-GROUP-2/DD2480-CI/README.md

 ## How compilation and testing has been implemented and unit-tested
 The CI server handles compilation and testing with the use of Maven.
 This is done by starting a process and running the command "mvn clean compile" for compilation, and "mvn clean test" for testing.
 It is unit-tested by running either the compiling function, or testing function, on a sample project (which we know should or shouldn't compile and test correctly).
 The sample projects are located in the testBuilds-folder.

+## How notifications have been implemented
+In order to notify the user of the status of the commit, a status check is added next to the commit from "Our CI Tool".
+The status check is added by sending a post request to the github API by means of curl.

 ## Statement of Contributions